mmakhool/portfolio/README.md

 ## OA Support Teams Room Chat Bot - Hackathon 2023

 Utilized Power Automate to build a chat bot that responds to questions being asked in the OA Support Teams room.
-Power Automate didn't quite allow for multiple people to drive on the work, so I aided in the testing portions of the bot by prompting the bot to respond to my messages and documented the findings including the amount of time it took the bot to respond and the context the bot responds with.
+Power Automate didn't quite allow for multiple people to drive on the work, so I assisted in the testing portions by prompting the bot to respond to certain messages and documented the findings including the amount of time it took the bot to respond and the context it responds with.

 ## Login Metrics - Hackweek 2021/2022